Buckingham nurse struck off for secretly filming woman on the toilet

 A nurse has been struck off after secretly filming a woman on the toilet at a venue in Northampton for sexual gratification while there to administer flu jabs.

-Daryl Crofts was caught recording the victim in a toilet cubicle in 2019 and pleaded guilty at Northampton Magistrates' Court in June last year.
+Daryl Crofts, 49, was caught recording the victim in a toilet cubicle in 2019 and pleaded guilty at Northampton Magistrates' Court in June last year.

-The 49-year-old, of Overn Crescent, Buckingham, was taken off the Nurse and Midwifery Council's (NMC) register following a fitness to practise committee meeting on June 3.
+Crofts, of Overn Crescent, Buckingham was taken off the Nurse and Midwifery Council's (NMC) register following a fitness to practise committee meeting on June 3.

 The striking-off order cannot take effect until after a 28-day appeal period but the panel took the decision to implement an immediate suspension to "protect the public".